 - If every order is different, then the biggest efficiency driver (picking multiple items at once) is lost.
 Therefore, effectiveness depends on the similarity of the orders being picked.

+Within CartonCloud we handle Wave Picking both through the Mobile App and the Desktop Interface.
 For more information on Wave Picking, including examples both "Picking Per-Order" and "Picking Per-Product", check out our knowledge base article.

 Want to know more about CartonCloud's features?